 Accessing and correcting your personal information

 If you ask, in most cases we must give you access to the personal information that we hold about you, and take reasonable steps to correct it if we consider it is incorrect.
 We will try to make this as simple as possible.
-You can access your personal information or correct personal information by contacting the Business Lead (see details below) who will facilitate your request.
+You can access your personal information or correct personal information by contacting the EA / Administration Coordinator (see details below) who will facilitate your request.

 How to make a complaint